lexibank/tlopo/out/vol1/chapter9.md

 ## 2.1.
 File, rasp, sharpen, grind

-The generic term for any kind of wearing down by friction was  POc &ast;asa(q) &ast;asaq-i- ([Ch.4, §4.1.5](chapter4.md#s-4-1)).
+The generic term for any kind of wearing down by friction was  POc _&ast;asa(q)_, _&ast;asaq-i-_ ([Ch.4, §4.1.5](chapter4.md#s-4-1)).
 While it is possible to reconstruct several terms that refer just or primarily to the grating of foodstuffs, it has proven more difficult to reconstruct a term referring specifically to the sharpening of cutting edges.
-POc &ast;kiril&ast;giri is our most likely contender.
+POc _&ast;kiri_/_&ast;giri_ is our most likely contender.

 <table>
 <tr>